thomaslast/Test/Python/README.md

-This is my phython code practise area.
+This is my phython code practice area.